Why choose Seven Seas Worldwide

 Frequently asked international shipping questions

-Our door-to-door international shipping services transport personal belongings to New Zealand in three simple steps:
+Our door-to-door international shipping services ship personal belongings to New Zealand from the US in three simple steps:

-- Once you've placed your order, we'll deliver the empty boxes and packaging materials directly to your address, ready for you to pack your goods.
-Although, to ensure the process runs as smoothly as possible, please write your job number and name on at least one side of each box.
+- Once you've placed your order, we'll deliver the empty boxes and packaging materials directly to your address in the US, ready for you to pack your goods.
+Although, to ensure the delivery process runs as smoothly as possible, please write your job number and name on at least one side of each box.

 - Next, fill in the online documentation we'll send you, including an inventory to record the contents of your shipment and insurance forms (don't worry, it doesn't take long to complete!).
 Then, our drivers will collect your boxes on the date chosen by you during the order process.

-- Lastly, our expert team of overseas shippers will safely transport your items to New Zealand.
+- Lastly, our expert team of overseas delivery experts will safely ship your items to New Zealand.
 After clearing your shipment through customs, we'll deliver it to your chosen destination, or if you prefer, we can notify you of your shipment's arrival so you can collect it from the port instead.

-At Seven Seas Worldwide, we can ship to New Zealand by either sea or air.
-Sea shipping is the most affordable option, perfect if you're sending several boxes, but it will take 102 days to reach your destination.
+At Seven Seas Worldwide, we can ship to New Zealand from the US by either sea or air.
+Our sea shipping service is the most affordable option, perfect if you're sending several boxes, but it will take 102 days to reach your destination.
 Alternatively, air shipping only takes 14 days for a slightly higher cost, perfect if you need your goods promptly.

 Another significant benefit of our overseas shipping services is our online tracking tool that allows you to monitor every step of your shipments travels, offering further peace of mind.

-The best way to get the most accurate price for shipping boxes from the USA to New Zealand is to fill out our free instant shipping quote form.
+The best way to get the most accurate price for our luggage delivery service from the US to New Zealand is to fill out our free instant shipping quote form.
 It's quick and easy to submit and will give you an itemised breakdown of all of the costs involved, including customs clearance and other related charges.

 The Ministry for Primary Industries (MPI) is the government body in New Zealand responsible for deciding whether or not to inspect your boxes.
 Please do note — if your shipment contains items that haven't been efficiently scrubbed of household dust, soil or vegetation before packing, they have the right to demand they're cleaned, irradiated or removed for deep burial, incurring additional charges.